lucapette/deloominator/docs/user-manual.md

 Users can save their queries via the `save` button.
-As the goal of each visualisation is to answer a question, `deloominator` calls a visualisation `Q&A` and asks the user to provide:
+As the goal of each visualisation is to answer a question, `deloominator` calls a visualisation `Q&A` and asks to provide the following information in order to save a
+visualisation:

 - a `title` that uniquely describes the `Q&A`.
-- a `description` field that will render markdown.
+- a `description` that will render markdown.

-in order to save them.

 # Q&A